Bureau of Catholic Indian Missions: History

 In 1962, the Catholic Bureau counted 129,000 Native American Catholics served by 394 Catholic mission chapels and 9,200 children served by 54 Catholic schools on or near Indian reservations.
 By the next decade, tuition funding from tribal trust accounts ceased as the accounts became depleted.
 This prompted several schools to close and caused critical situations for a number of the 47 reservation schools.
-In response, Catholic Bureau director Monsignor Paul Lenz founded an Association of Catholic Indian Schools, which in June 1983, coordinated plans to maintain the schools through direct mail campaigns, personal appeals and wills of request.
+In response, Catholic Bureau director Paul Lenz founded an Association of Catholic Indian Schools, which in June 1983, coordinated plans to maintain the schools through direct mail campaigns, personal appeals and wills of request.

 After Pope Paul VI restored the permanent deaconate in 1967, the ranks of deacons began to include Native Americans.
 However, some Native deaconate students had difficulties in adjusting to classroom settings and textbooks.
 So in 1986, the Catholic Bureau financed a redesigned textbook series titled, Builders of the New Earth: The Formation of Deacons and Lay Ministers by the staff of the Sioux Spiritual Center of the Rapid City diocese.
 Since then, the series has been reprinted multiple times for the training of Native American deacons in the United States and Canada.

 In 1977, a U.S. bishops’ statement urged the United States government to develop policies to provide greater justice for Native Americans.
 Later that year the Catholic Bureau followed by testifying in support of the American Indian Religious Freedom Act, which Congress enacted in 1978.
 Also in 1977, the Catholic Bureau, in cooperation with the Commission for the Catholic Missions among the Colored People and the Indians, began to support the Tekakwitha Conference, which then reorganized from an association of Northern Plains Catholic missionaries into one representing Native American Catholics.
 Meanwhile, the Catholic Bureau began to promote the canonization cause of its namesake, Kateri Tekakwitha, a 17th-century Mohawk convert.

 In 1980, the offices of the Catholic Bureau, which have been shared with the Commission since 1935, became known as the Black and Indian Mission office.
 During the following year, the United States Catholic Conference Ad-Hoc Committee on National Collections attempted to incorporate the Commission’s Black and Indian Mission collection within a consolidated program of national collections administered by the Catholic Conference.
 This would have ended the independence of the Catholic Bureau as well as the Commission and the Catholic Negro-American Mission Board.
 Lenz objected and successfully opposed the consolidation as an attack on the interests of black and Native American Catholics.
 Thereafter he continued to build the collection, which surpassed seven million dollars in 1994.